Interactive projector vs interactive display - Which is better?

 Furthermore, it is usually necessary to lower blinds and turn off overhead lights to ensure the screen can be seen as clearly as possible, particularly when the image begins to degrade.

-Sitting in dark classrooms is not an appealing idea for either teachers or students, which means that the projector may only be used for short periods of time.
+Sitting in dark classrooms is not an appealing idea for either teachers or students, which means that the touch screen projector may only be used for short periods of time.
 If an interactive projector cannot be used for the entirety of a lesson, it is unlikely that students will really experience the full benefits of an interactive classroom.

-There really is very little competition between interactive display vs whiteboard and interactive projector when it comes to image quality.
+Although types of projectors for classrooms are in abundance, there really is very little competition between interactive display vs whiteboard and interactive projector when it comes to image quality.
 Displays can offer a crisp, colourful, high definition image that will not degrade over time in the same way that a classroom projector will.

 Image brightness will not fade on an LED display, many models even allow screen brightness to be adjusted depending on the brightness of the room.
 This can help to minimise eye strain.